openvm-org/openvm/docs/specs/vm/ISA.md

 Our zkVM treats general purpose registers simply as pointers to a separate address space, which is also comprised of addressable cells.
 Registers are represented using the [LIMB] format with `LIMB_BITS = 8`.

-There is a single special purpose register `pc` for the program counter of type `F`.
-Namely, the program counter cannot be $\ge p$.
-(We may extend `pc` to multiple field elements to increase the program address space size in the future.)

 ## Notation